 Typically we begin installation that same day, starting with the steel support structure, which generally takes less than 25% of our total time on-site.
 Like a house, the frame goes up quickly, and finishing out the build takes more time.

-With the support structure complete, a tremendous amount of detail goes into bolting decking, seats and fencing onto the supports.
-It's a process we never rush, because getting the details right makes the difference between an average stadium and great stadium built to last.
+With the support structure complete, a tremendous amount of detail goes into bolting decking, seats, and fencing onto the supports.
+It's a process we never rush because getting the details right makes the difference between an average stadium and a great stadium built to last.

 At the end of the construction, we have our project manager, construction team or local representative walk the site checking that each detail meets our standards.
 As a general rule, on-site work takes 10 days per 1,000 seats from the day your steel arrives to the day your project is complete, with all evidence of construction and assembly removed.

 We know the workers on-site are as important to our success as your project manager or anyone in our office.
 They reflect who we are, so we're careful to choose contractors who share our values and expertise.
-With nearly 70 years under our belt, we know the companies to trust in every region - crews you'll be proud to have in front of the camera when local media zooms in.
+With more than 75 years under our belt, we know the companies to trust in every region - crews you'll be proud to have in front of the camera when local media zooms in.